100% Satisfaction Guarantee

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Origins Available: English, Irish

 Hayes is a name that first reached England following the Norman Conquest of 1066.
-The Hayes family lived in Sussex.
+The Hayes family lived in Herefordshire.
 This name, however, does not refer to that municipality, but is topographical in nature and indicates that the original bearer lived near an enclosure of some sort.
 It derives from the Old English word haye, which means enclosure.

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Hayes are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Hayes include Hayes, Hayse, Hays and others.

 This web page shows only a small excerpt of our Hayes research.
 Another 179 words (13 lines of text) covering the years 1637, 1694, 1663, 1672, 1641, 1712, 1686, 1703, 1768 and 1831 are included under the topic Early Hayes History in all our PDF Extended History products.

 Another 133 words (10 lines of text) are included under the topic Early Hayes Notables in all our PDF Extended History products.

 Some of the Hayes family moved to Ireland, but this topic is not covered in this excerpt.
 Another 193 words (14 lines of text) about their life in Ireland is included in all our PDF Extended History products.